-As at 31 December 2021, 57% of the Company's real estate stock is covered by a 10-year guarantee, and tenants are responsible for upkeep of the buildings, other than what falls under Article 606 of the French Civil Code, which is covered by a 10-year guarantee.
+As at 31 December 2022, 63% of the Company's real estate stock is covered by a 10-year guarantee (weighted by sq. m.), corresponding to 50 buildings, and tenants are responsible for upkeep of the buildings,

 In addition, for the purpose of its development operations, ARGAN entrusts the construction of its warehouses to general contractors.
 Supply of this type of construction company is abundant and there is full competition.